 Following are the graduation requirements for students in West Virginia public high schools.
 Students are required to complete 24 credits to graduate.
-This is subject to change due to state Policy 2510 possibly changing this coming summer.
+This is subject to change due to potential changes in WV Policy 2510.

 Credits Required: 24

 Math 4 credits

-Science 3 credits (4 lab science credits if planning on attending a 4-yearuniversity)
+Science 3 credits (4 lab science credits if planning on attending a 4-year university)

 English Language Arts 4 credits

 Social Studies 4 credits

 Physical Education 1 credit

 Fine Arts 1 credit (Theater, Art, Dance, or Music; Some CTE courses may count for this credit.
 Students should talk to their school counselor.)

 Health 1 credit

-4 Career Concentration Courses: Students are required to register for 4 courses in a Career and

-Technology pathway or a locally approved pathway based on career interest.
-This will be decided

-at the end of 9 th grade year.
+4 Career Concentration Courses: Students are required to register for 4 courses in a Career and Technology pathway or a locally approved pathway based on career interest.
+This will be decided at the end of 9th grade year.

 Electives 4 possible credits based on student interests and careergoals.

-□ World Languages 2 credits of the same language if planning on attending a 4-year university
+Foreign Language 2 credits of the same language if planning on attending a 4-year university

-9 th Grade High School Education Programming English Language Arts English 9 or English 9 Honors Mathematics Algebra I Geometry or Geometry Honors (requires successful completion of Algebra Algebra II or Algebra II Honors (requires successful completion of Geometr Science Earth and Space Science or Honors Social Studies World Studies or Honors or AP World Studies
+9 th Grade High School Educ ation Programming English Language Arts English 9 or English 9 Honors Summer reading assignments required Mathematics Algebra I Geometry or Geometry Honors (requires successful completion of Algebra I) Algebra II or Algebra II Honors (requires successful completion of Geometry) Science Earth and Space Science or Honors Social Studies World Studies or World Studies Honors or AP Human Geography